 You decide, stew meat and/or ground beef.
 Generally, all beef packages include 35%-60% ground meat and/or stew meat, depending on the other cuts that you select.

-The average hanging weight for an 1/8 rear is 100 pounds, which yields about 66 pounds of finished meat.
-The total is about $650, or $7.15/pound.
+The average hanging weight for a 1/8 rear is 100 pounds, which yields about 66 pounds of finished meat.
+The total is about $650, or $7.95/pound.
 This is what many places charge for 100% grass-fed found beef alone but you’ll get premium steaks in the mix (40% steaks, 60% ground).
 A quarter rear is double the above, usually 200 pounds in hanging weight yielding about 130 pounds of finished meat.
-The total is about $1200.
+The total is about $1200, or $7.50/pound.
 So yes, you really do save money purchasing meat this way.

 With grass-fed bones for soup going for $4/pound and tallow at $2/pound at the store, it makes you wonder why anybody goes that route.
 Your Source Farms beef share includes bones, fat, and organ meat at no extra charge.